FAQs

 There is no publicly available data for this calendar year which would allow climate alignment to be calculated per ship type or size, so there is some uncertainty on whether current portfolios are likely to be aligned with the trajectory.
 It is expected that the median carbon intensity by ship type and size will not be far from today’s trajectory alignment requirements, in large part because the fleet has seen significant carbon intensity improvement (slow steaming, increase in attention on energy efficiency, new build EEDI regulation) since 2008.
 Historical data shows some variation within each ship type and size, so depending on the mix of ships in a given insurer’s portfolio this may not be the case.
 If results from the first year of reporting show that there is a systemic (across signatories’ portfolios) significant misalignment, there is scope to revise the assumptions underpinning the trajectories.
 Likewise, the trajectories will be updated as more accurate data becomes available (e.g. EU MRV data, new IMO GHG Study, and any analysis presented by the IMO).

-How can a portfolio improve its performance in the short/medium term?
+How can a portfolio improve its performance?

 Broadly speaking, however, to improve a portfolio’s score, it is necessary to reduce the carbon intensity of the vessels that underlie the portfolio relative to their respective decarbonisation trajectory.
 In the short- to medium-term (1-5 years), for most sectors, especially for ships which travel on long haul routes, the most commercially viable solutions for reducing carbon intensity are through speed reduction and energy efficient technologies and operation scheme.
 Over the long-term (in 10+ years), the sector will need to use increasing quantities of energy and fuel which produce lower GHG emissions when used on board.
 Options include harvesting of renewable energy on board (wind propulsion, solar, wave), bioenergy, battery energy storage, synthetic or e-fuels (sometimes also called power-to-liquid or power-to-gas), made from renewable electricity or fossil fuel sources in combination with carbon capture and storage (CCS).

 These options are at varying levels of readiness and use.
 For example, solar has been in use for supplementing auxiliary power for some time.
 Wind assistance technologies have been in use for some time on several sea going ships, as has battery energy storage and biofuel.
 Some of these options have yet to be deployed for deep sea shipping operation (for example bioenergy and synthetic/e-fuels) but are already deployed and in operation for short sea shipping.
-Their application for deep sea shipping use is the subject of intense RD&D effort, and their potential availability is expected over the coming decade.
+Their application for deep sea shipping use is the subject of intense R&D effort, and their potential availability is expected over the coming decade.

 Calculations and data sourcing